jaysephkim/Segatron/README.md

 ## Overview
 Transformers are powerful for sequence modeling!
 Nearly all state-of-the-art language models and pre-trained language models are based on the Transformer architecture.
 However, the algorithm distinguishes sequential tokens only with the token position index.
-This article hypothesizes that better contextual representations can be generated from the Transformer with richer positional information.
+This article hypothesizes that better contextual representations can be generated from the Transformer given better positional information.
 To verify this, the paper proposes a segment-aware Transformer (Segatron), by replacing the original token position encoding with a combined position encoding of paragraph, sentence, and token.

 ## Approach/Model
 - This algorithm was applied first by replacing the vanilla Transformer index in Transformer XL, and then to a pre-trained language model, BERT.